Frank Fay (comedian): Personal life

 In January 1946, just months after Nazi Germany had been defeated, a rally of white supremacists gathered at Madison Square Garden for a pro-Fascist event called "The Friends of Frank Fay", organized by Franco supporters and members of the Ku Klux Klan.
-The number of people attending the rally, in which the speakers also castigated communism, labor unions, and the legacy of the then-recently-deceased president Franklin D. Roosevelt, varied in estimation, with reported figures ranging from 18,000 people to 20,000 people.
+The number of people attending the rally, in which the speakers also castigated communism, labor unions, and the legacy of the then-recently-deceased president Franklin D. Roosevelt, varied in estimation, with reported figures ranging from 18,000 to 20,000 people.

 In the late 1950s Fay was declared legally incompetent.
 On September 20, 1961, he was admitted to St. John's Hospital in Santa Monica, California.
 He died there five days later, aged 69, of a ruptured abdominal aorta.
 Fay was buried in Calvary Cemetery in Los Angeles.

 Legacy

 A Star Is Born (1937), starring Fredric March and Janet Gaynor, is thought to be an ironic portrayal of the real situation between Frank Fay and his recently divorced wife Barbara Stanwyck: the previously unknown wife shoots to stardom while her husband's career goes into sharp decline.

 Fay has two stars on the Hollywood Walk of Fame.